 ACM SIGCHI Gary Marsden Student Development Fund

 Note: The application submission deadlines are 15th of February, May, August and November each year.
-In Oct of 2017 we added further details on multiple funding requests.
+In Oct of 2017 we added further details on multiple support requests.

 Who decides on who gets this award

 A special committee set up by the SIGCHI EC consisting of 5 people including a chair and a vice-chair of the committee will make the decisions.
 The chair is appointed by the EC.
 Other committee members including the vice-chair are then proposed by the committee chair for approval by the EC.
 The committee will serve the same term as the EC.

 The reviewing and awarding process runs every three months in a year in four cycles in February, May, August and November.
 Each application is reviewed based on the qualification of the student, the contribution he/she will make at the event as well as the relevance and quality of the event in terms of its helpfulness to the student’s development in HCI.
 The total awarded each cycle should be within the quota for each cycle, which is one fourth of the annual quota.
 Unused support for a cycle will be used for the following cycles.
 The number of award recipients and the maximum amount for each recipient are decided by the deciding committee based on the application review.

 The reviewing and awarding process is as follows:

 - The chair receives and collects the applications.